sighupio/fury-kubernetes-opa/katalog/gatekeeper/README.md

 ### Before Uninstall, Clean Up Old Constraints

-Currently, the uninstall mechanism only removes the Gatekeeper system, it does not remove any `ConstraintTemplate`, `Constraint`, and `Config` resources that have been created by the user, nor does it remove their accompanying `CRDs`.
+Currently, the uninstallation mechanism only removes the Gatekeeper system, it does not remove any `ConstraintTemplate`, `Constraint`, and `Config` resources that have been created by the user, nor does it remove their accompanying `CRDs`.